A pair of black and burgundy over reach boots with a soft sheepskin lining.

 Understanding the differences between the main types will help you make an informed decision.
 Are you looking for a basic, affordable option for everyday wear?
 Or do you need a boot with advanced features to prevent spinning and ensure targeted protection?
 Maybe your horse is particularly tough on their gear and requires something made from ultra-durable, high-tech materials.
 Each style offers a unique balance of coverage, security, and durability.
 Let's break down the most common types you'll find, so you can confidently select the right horse tack to keep your partner safe and sound.

-Traditional Bell Boots
+The Classic: Traditional Bell Boots

 Often just called bell boots, this is the classic style you’ve probably seen most often.
 They get their name from their simple, bell-like shape that covers the horse's front feet from the pastern, down over the coronary band, and to the heel.
 Their main job is to protect this sensitive area from nicks and bruises that can happen when a hind hoof strikes a front one.
 They are also fantastic for horses who tend to pull their front shoes off in the field.
 Because they are so versatile and generally affordable, traditional bell boots are a staple in many tack rooms for everything from turnout to light riding.

-No-Turn Boots
+For a Secure Fit: No-Turn Boots

 If you’ve ever been frustrated by bell boots that spin around, no-turn boots are the solution you’re looking for.
 They are designed with a special shape or an inner bulb that fits into the heel groove, keeping the boot securely in place.
 This ensures the most vulnerable part of the heel is always covered, which is especially important during activities with a lot of movement, like jumping or navigating muddy ground.
 By preventing the boot from rotating, you get consistent, reliable protection right where your horse needs it most.
 They are a great choice for performance horses or any horse that needs that extra bit of security.

-Ballistic Nylon Performance Boots
+For Heavy-Duty Use: Ballistic Nylon Boots

 When your horse needs maximum durability and protection, ballistic nylon boots are the top choice.
 These boots are engineered for high-impact activities and are built to last.
 They feature an incredibly tough outer layer made from ballistic nylon, a material originally designed for military use, so you know it can stand up to serious wear and tear.
 This makes them ideal for preventing injuries from serious overreaching, especially in demanding disciplines like cross-country or reining.
 If your horse is particularly hard on their equipment or you need peace of mind during intense work, these performance boots are one of our best-selling products for a reason.

-How to Get the Perfect Fit
+How to Fit Overreach Boots Correctly

 Finding the right size overreach boots is less about guesswork and more about getting to know your horse’s specific measurements.
 A boot that’s too tight can cause rubbing and discomfort, while one that’s too loose won’t offer any protection and can become a tripping hazard.
 Taking a few minutes to measure correctly ensures your horse gets the full benefit of the boots, keeping them comfortable and sound.
 Think of it like finding the perfect pair of running shoes for yourself; the right fit makes all the difference in performance and safety.
 We’ll walk through exactly how to measure and what to look for to ensure you get it right the first time.

-Measure Your Horse's Hoof and Pastern
+Step 1: Measure Your Horse's Hoof and Pastern

 Getting the perfect fit starts with a simple measurement.
 Since every horse is built a little differently, you can’t rely on standard sizing alone.
 Before you start shopping, grab a soft measuring tape.
 You’ll want to measure the circumference of your horse’s pastern at its widest point, which is right around the ankle area.
 This single measurement is your key to finding the right size.
 Jot it down so you have it handy when you start comparing different styles of horse tack.
 This quick step is the most reliable way to ensure the boots you choose will fit comfortably without slipping or chafing.